deficollective/defiscan/src/content/protocols/spark.md

 ## Sky

 Spark has a critical dependency on the Sky Protocol, a Stage 0 protocol.
 This dependency is at two levels.
 First, Spark revolves around `USDS`, the Sky USD stablecoin.
 If `USDS` came to fail due to various reasons, this would severely impact Spark.
 In addition to that, all critical permissions in Spark are held by the _Sky Governance_.

-## Circle's CCTP

-To bridge funds to other chains, Spark uses Circle's Cross-Chain Transfer Protocol (CCTP), which relies on a set of centralized offchain signers (attesters) to provide the bridging attestation.
-The offchain signers in the CCTP are not disclosed, and we have not found any further specifications on the architecture of the attestation service, emphasizing the centralization risk.

 ## Chronicle